sachinmsahrma/Ant-Media-Docs/docs/Test-Plans.rst

 *expectations:* If there is no encoding CPU usage is to be very low compared to the existence of encoding.

-*results:* As a result, we have 2 plots:
+*results:* As a result, we have 3 plots:
-- CPU usage vs Publisher count
+  - CPU usage vs time
+  - Publisher/Players count vs time
-- Memory usage vs Publisher count
+  - Memory usage vs time

 WebRTC Publisher Load Test
 --------------------------